sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 \(5\)

 The weight of a genuine emerald is to be ascertained as compared with that of water of the same dimension.
 The figure, thus obtained, is to be compared with that representing the weight of a piece of stone (to be tested), in relation to the weight of water of the same dimension.
 If the second figure is much lower than the first, the stone tested is to be considered glass or something other than an emerald.
-The water displaced by an article immersed into a pot full of water is regarded to be of the same dimension as the article [itself](http://॑# "This is a clear reference to the ancient Indians having a knowledge of specific gravity.").
+The water displaced by an article immersed into a pot full of water is regarded to be of the same dimension as the article itself[^97].

+[^97]: "This is a clear reference to the ancient Indians having a knowledge of specific gravity."

 (६)